vickneee/web-development-studies/studies/15 ESLint Error Messages/worksheet.md

-# Visual Studio Code ESLint Error Messages
+# ESLint Error Messages

-Possible error messages you may encounter when using ESLint in any IDE.
+Possible error messages you may encounter when using ESLint.

 ![ESLint Error Messages](./VSC-Props-Error.png)